NCAA Graduate Student Research Grant Program

 The NCAA Research Committee invites research proposals within the general topic areas of student-athlete well-being and college athletics participation.
 Research grants are available for graduate students only and are intended to support the student while conducting research to be used for a doctoral dissertation, master’s thesis or external publication.
-Awards for these research grants are set at a maximum of $7,500 for one-year projects.
+Awards for these one-time research grants are set at a maximum of $7,500.
 Recipients will be expected to culminate their project in an article suitable for publication in a scholarly journal, or in a completed master’s thesis or dissertation.
 Grant recipients will also be expected to submit a brief summary of the research that is suitable for publication in the NCAA News.

 For more information, please contact Tiese Roxbury at email@example.com.